Exodus: Gods and Kings: Plot

-In 1300 BC, Moses, a general and accepted member of the Egyptian royal family, prepares to attack an encamped Hittite army with Prince Ramesses at Kadesh.
-A High Priestess divines a prophecy, which she relates to Ramesses's father, Seti I. Seti tells the two men of the prophecy, in which either Moses or Ramesses will save the other and become a leader.
-During the battle, Moses saves Ramesses, leaving both men troubled.
+In 1300 B.C., Moses, a general in the household of the Egyptian royal family, prepares to attack an encamped Hittite army with Prince Ramesses at Kadesh.
+A High Priestess divines a prophecy, which she relates to Ramesses's father, Seti I. Seti reveals it to Moses and Ramesses: one of them will save the other during the battle and go on to become a great leader.
+Moses then saves Ramesses, leaving both men troubled.

-Later, Moses volunteers to go to the city of Pithom to meet with the Viceroy Hegep, who oversees the Hebrew slaves.
-Upon his arrival, he encounters the slave Joshua being lashed and is appalled by the other slaves' conditions.
-Moses later learns from Joshua that Nun is looking for him.
-Moses finds Nun in the prayer house where Nun informs him of his true lineage; he is the child of Hebrew parents, born during the extermination of the Jewish heirs, who was sent by his sister Miriam to be raised by Pharaoh's daughter.
-Moses is stunned at this and leaves angrily; as he does, he is attacked by two guards, whom he kills.
-However, two Hebrews overhear Nun's story and report it to the Viceroy.
+Moses departs for Pithom to meet with Viceroy Hegep, who oversees the Hebrew slaves.
+Upon his arrival, he sees Joshua being lashed and is appalled by the other slaves' harsh conditions.
+Moses helps Joshua and learns that Nun is looking for him.
+Upon finding the old man, he discovers his true origins; born during the extermination of the Jewish heirs, the infant Moses was saved by his sister Miriam, a servant of Pharaoh's daughter.
+Moses is stunned at this and leaves angrily; unbeknownst to him, two Hebrews overhear Nun's story and report it to the Viceroy.

-Soon after, Seti dies, and Ramesses becomes the new Pharaoh, Ramesses II.
-Hegep reveals Moses's true lineage to Ramesses, but Ramesses is unconvinced.
-At the urging of Queen Tuya, he interrogates the servant Miriam, who denies being Moses's sister.
+Seti dies, and Ramesses is anointed as the new Pharaoh, Ramesses II.
+Hegep reveals Moses's true lineage to curry favor, but Ramesses is unconvinced.
+At the urging of Queen Tuya, he interrogates Miriam, who denies being Moses's sister.
 When Ramesses threatens to cut off her arm, Moses intervenes and confirms he is a Hebrew.
-Although Tuya wants Moses killed, Ramesses, still unwilling to believe the story, exiles him instead.
+Although Tuya wants Moses killed, Ramesses sentences him instead to exile.
 Before leaving Egypt, Moses meets with his adopted mother and Miriam, who refer to him by his birth name of Moshe.
-Following a journey into the desert where Moses kills two assassins sent after him, Moses comes to Midian where he meets Zipporah and her father, Jethro.
-Moses becomes a shepherd, marries Zipporah, and has a son, Gershom.
+Following a journey into the desert where he kills two men sent to murder him, Moses comes to Midian where he meets Zipporah and her father, Jethro.
+He becomes a humble shephard, marries Zipporah, and has a son, Gershom.

 Years later, Moses is injured in a rockslide.
-He encounters a burning bush and a boy, a messenger of the God of Abraham called Malak.
-Moses reveals his past to Zipporah and reveals what God has asked him to do.
-This drives a wedge between the couple, but Moses leaves anyway.
+Through a burning bush, he hears a voice telling him to free the Hebrews with the guidance of a boy, a messenger of the God of Abraham called Malak.
+Moses reveals his past to Zipporah and tells her what he has been asked to do.
+She opposes his leaving, but Moses departs regardless.